Chiari Malformation and Syringomyelia in Dogs and the Cavalier King Charles Spaniel

 Cold Laser Treatment

 The other natural treatment I provided Dexter, was cold laser therapy.
 Cold laser therapy works by stimulating the cells, enabling them to heal themselves more efficiently.
 Cold laser treatments also help reduce inflammation, relieve pain, repair tissue damage, and increase blood circulation.
 This is still a treatment I use regularly for Dexter, and I also take Dexter to his vet for a treatment if he’s having a bad or painful day.
 It seems to help him feel better right after treatment.
 We now have added at-home laser treatment too!

-Shortly after Dexter’s diagnosis, I was introduced the healing powers of food by Dr. Judy Morgan.
-She taught me how to use food for healing through a Traditional Chinese Veterinary Medicine (TCVM) perspective.
+Shortly after Dexter’s diagnosis, I was introduced to the healing powers of food.
+I’ve been learning how I can use food for healing through a Traditional Chinese Veterinary Medicine (TCVM) perspective.
 There are foods and herbs such as sardines, shiitake mushrooms, celery, radishes, lemon, parsley, and marjoram that can help reduce fluid production.
 With less fluid production, Dexter has less spinal swelling and pain.

 Chiari malformation and syringomyelia is a disease with inflammation.
 The other part of Dexter’s food therapy includes adding foods that reduce inflammation and avoiding foods that increase inflammation.
 Dexter is fed a species-appropriate diet of home-cooked or raw dog food.
 Processed, dry dog food is high in carbohydrates, which increases inflammation.
 Foods and supplements that I rotate into Dexter’s diet to help decrease inflammation can include blueberries, cruciferous vegetables (broccoli, cabbage), leafy greens, green-lipped mussels, CoQ10, bone broth, CBD oil, probiotics, and omega-3 fatty acids.